-• Working with partners and other third parties
+Working with partners and other third parties

-- Working with third parties effectively to deliver strategic priorities; - Commissioning services effectively to support the delivery of strategic priorities; and - Procuring supplies and services effectively to support the delivery of strategic priorities. - 2.8 The proposed Audit Plan for 2017/18 will provide assurances over these key areas within the context of the assignments detailed.
-The review of the Leisure Services project, for example, will provide assurance over the management of finances, effective working with partners and communities, the management of risks and robust governance arrangements, in relation to this high priority project. - 2.9 Some of the corporate level audits will provide specific assurances in relation to the value for money requirements - the audit of Data Quality, for example, will provide assurance over informed decision making and the audit of Procurement will provide assurance over the effective procurement of supplies and services, including when working with third parties.
+- Working with third parties effectively to deliver strategic priorities; - Commissioning services effectively to support the delivery of strategic priorities; and - Procuring supplies and services effectively to support the delivery of strategic priorities. - 2.8 The proposed Audit Plan for 2018/19 will provide assurances over these key areas within the context of the assignments detailed.
+The reviews of the Leisure Services project and Grow on Space project, for example, will provide assurance over the management of finances, effective working with partners and communities, the management of risks and robust governance arrangements, in relation to this high priority project. - 2.9 Some of the corporate level audits will provide specific assurances in relation to the value for money requirements the audit of Procurement will provide assurance over the effective procurement of supplies and services, including when working with third parties.